 - Interactive applications which can run on as many devices as possible so we can easily conduct user studies.
-For this context, we chose the JavaScript language, since it can run on many devices and it has great support for WebGL. - Native applications which can run fast on desktop devices, in order to prepare data, run simulations and evaluate our ideas.
-For this context, we chose the Rust language, which is a somewhat recent language that provides both the efficiency of C and C++ and the safety of functional languages.
+For this context, we chose the JavaScript language. - Native applications which can run fast on desktop devices, in order to prepare data, run simulations and evaluate our ideas.
+For this context, we chose the Rust language.